Phuks-co/throat/README.md

 And you're done!
 You can run a test server by executing `./throat.py`.
 For production instances we recommend setting up `gunicorn`

 ### Production deployments
-Please read [doc/gunicorn_deploy.md](doc/gunicorn_deploy.md) for instructions to deploy on gunicorn.
+Please read [doc/deploy.md](doc/deploy.md) for instructions to deploy on gunicorn or using docker.

 ## Develop on Docker
 If you prefer to develop on docker